-Capital assets are stated at cost, except for contributed assets, which are recorded at fair market value on the date received.
+Capital assets are stated at cost, except for contributed assets, which are recorded at fair market value on the date received by the City.
 Depreciation is provided using the straight-line method over the estimated useful lives of the related assets.
 Estimated useful lives are generally as follows: